FMCalisto/data-prompts/DATAPIPELINE.md

 ### Prompt 6

 Based on the full context of this chat, please help me with the following.
 You will have several requirements.
 Always use 2-space indentation.
-Please help me to create the unit tests for that Python script.
+Please help me to create the unit tests for that script.
 Insert as many comments as possible.
 Try to explain the source code in detail using comments to support it.
 In addition, logs are used to log as many steps and stages as possible for the source code.
 You can use as many logs as possible.

 ### Prompt 7